You don't have to go far to find true winter wilderness, where reality matches the fantasy.

 And snowshoes are no longer like battered old tennis rackets; they’re made from lightweight aluminium with crampons for extra grip.
 Attach them to waterproof walking boots, grab some poles for extra leverage, follow your mountain guide and you’re off.
 Five minutes later forget you are wearing them.
 Until you try to go backwards, that is.
 And then you fall flat on your face.
 Don’t pack your pride for a snowshoeing vacation, just pack your childhood sense of adventure.
 And go walking in the air.

 Read more in our guide to snowshoeing vacations.

 If you'd like to chat about Snowshoeing or need help finding a vacation to suit you we're very happy to help.

 Best time to go snowshoeing

 The wonderful thing about snowshoeing is that most people do it because they love to explore landscape on foot.
 So, if the snow melts, just put on your hiking boots.
 It’s no big tragedy.

-East Tyrol is one of the finest destinations for snowshoeing in Austria, where you can combine your snowshoeing with yoga, healthy local food and soaking at sunset in a wood-fired hot tub on the terrace.
+East Tyrol is one of the finest places for snowshoeing - combine it with yoga and soaking in a wood-fired hot tub.

-Winter walking and snowshoeing allows you to seek out untouched areas of the Carpathians where tracks in the snow can lead to wild adventures.
+Venture into the Carpathians, where tracks in the snow can lead to wild adventures.